cloudflare/terraform-provider-cloudflare/website/docs/r/argo_tunnel.html.markdown

 * `name` - (Required) A user-friendly name chosen when the tunnel is created.
 Cannot be empty.
 * `secret` - (Required) 32 or more bytes, encoded as a base64 string.
 The Create Argo Tunnel endpoint sets this as the tunnel's password.
 Anyone wishing to run the tunnel needs this password.

+## Attributes Reference

+The following additional attributes are exported:

+* `cname` - Usable CNAME for accessing the Argo Tunnel.

 ## Import